-CLASS: II-Bsc.CS COURSE NAME: DATA STRUCTURES COURSE CODE: 17CSU301 UNIT: II (Linked Lists and Queues) BATCH-2017-2020
+CLASS: II-Bsc.CT COURSE NAME: DATA STRUCTURES COURSE CODE: 17CTU301 UNIT: II (Linked Lists and Queues) BATCH-2017-2020

-- 1) Move-to-Front Method: Any node searched is moved to the front.
-This strategy is easy to implement, but it may over-reward infrequently accessed items as it always move the item to front. - 2) Count Method: Each node stores count of the number of times it was searched.
+Move-to-Front Method: Any node searched is moved to the front.
+This strategy is easy to implement, but it may over-reward infrequently accessed items as it always move the item to front.
+Count Method: Each node stores count of the number of times it was searched.
 Nodes are ordered by decreasing count.
-This strategy requires extra space for storing count. - 3) Transpose Method: Any node searched is swapped with the preceding node.
-Unlike Move-to-front, this method does not adapt quickly to changing access patterns.
+This strategy requires extra space for storing count.

+3) Transpose Method: Any node searched is swapped with the preceding node.
+Unlike Move-tofront, this method does not adapt quickly to changing access patterns.

-Self-Organizing Organizing - lists in which the order of elements changes based Lists on searches which are done
+Self-Organizing Organizing - lists in which the order of elements changes based elements at or close to the head move forward

+Lists on searches which are done

-• speed up the search by placing the frequently accessed elements at or close to the head
+• speed up the search by placing the frequently accessed